By Everything Shih Tzu December 28, 2022

 The best way to ensure that your pet is getting the nutrients they need is to read the label of any dog food you feed them.

-When choosing a food, look for one that is specifically formulated for small-breed dogs like Shih Tzus, as they have different nutritional requirements than larger breeds.
+When choosing a commercial dog food, look for one that is specifically formulated for small-breed dogs like Shih Tzus, as they have different nutritional requirements than larger breeds.

 Look for high-quality ingredients, avoid fillers and check the guaranteed analysis for protein, fat and fiber levels.